 - 1. The undo log must be stored in persistent storage so that it will be available when the system is restarted, for use in what is called recovery processing. - 2.
 Whenever a transaction writes a new value for an entity into persistent storage, it must first write the undo record into the persistent undo log, as shown in Figure 5.11.
 I previously did not emphasize the order in which these two writes occur.
 Now it really matters, because the system could crash between the first write and the second.
-Users cannot risk the possibility that the entity has been written without the undo record.
+Users cannot risk the possibility that the entity has been written without the undo record. - 3.
+The undo operation (intended to restore an entity from its new value to its old value) must be safe to use, even if the entity already has its old value.
+In other words, the undo operation must be idempotent.
+Idempotency is important if the system crashes after the undo record is written, but before the entity itself is written.
+Recovery processing can still "undo" the write that was never done.
+In addition, if the system crashes again in the middle of recovery, you can start it all over again from the beginning, without harm from repeated undo processing.
+The form of undo record that I have shown, which records the entity's old value, naturally provides idempotency. - 4.
+The recovery processing must have some way to figure out what transactions were in progress and hence need aborting.
+The usual way to do this is to keep all the undo logs in one combined log, which also includes explicit records any time a transaction commits or aborts.
+That way, recovery can read backward through the log, noting the completed transactions and processing the undo entries that are from other transactions.

-Figure 5.11 In order to allow crash recovery, the undo log entry must be made persistent before the write to the underlying object.
+Figure 5.11: In order to allow crash recovery, the undo log entry must be made persistent before the write to the underlying object.